Mayyim Chayyim: Living Waters Retreats

-Join an intimate group of Jewish women on a spiritual journey with Rabbi Sydney Mintz, Cantor Marsha Attie and Yoga Master Sarana Miller for a 6 day/5 night retreat immersed in nature, Jewish learning and engagement, soul lifting music, Shabbat unplugged, exceptional yoga, massage, meditation and hiking and kayaking in one of the most spectacular wilderness landscapes in the world.
+Join us on a fabulous journey with Rabbi Sydney Mintz, Cantor Marsha Attie, Isaac Zones and Yoga Master Sarana Miller for a 5 day/4 night retreat immersed in the Alaskan Wilderness, engaging Jewish learning, soul lifting music, Shabbat unplugged, exceptional yoga, massage, meditation, hiking, frolicking, Chilkat River gazing and swimming, in one of the most spectacular wilderness landscapes in the world.

 Retreat Leaders